LEXUEYE/suricata/doc/userguide/partials/options.rst

    supplied, the list of devices from the af-packet section in the yaml is used.

-.. option:: --af-xdp[=<device>]

-   Enable capture of packet using AF_XDP on Linux.
-If no device is supplied, the list of devices from the af-xdp section in the yaml is used.

 .. option:: -q <queue id>

    Run inline of the NFQUEUE queue ID provided.
 May be provided